 Gorn is a VR gladiator simulator made by Free Lives, the developers of Broforce and Genital Jousting.
-The game has you enter an arena where you’ll have to face off against a myriad of fierce and formidable warriors.
+The game has you enter an arena where you’ll have to face a myriad of fierce and formidable warriors.

 Red Matter is a Sci-fi puzzle adventure game that has your character traveling to a moon orbiting Saturn in the midst of a Cold War with a rival state named Volgravia.
-You are tasked with infiltrating a secret base and solving a variety of puzzles in order to progress through the story, which extends beyond what you’d expect.
+You are tasked with infiltrating a secret base and solving a variety of puzzles to progress through the story, which extends beyond what you’d expect.

 One of Red Matter’s highlights is its UI, which is designed perfectly for VR.
 Controls are mapped to buttons that make sense for headset play, and puzzles are designed in ways that keep you engaged with the game’s environments.

 Pavlov VR is a multiplayer military shooter that shares a lot of similarities with CSGO.
 The game is centered on its main game mode, Search and Destroy, which has you competing against other squads.
 Matches are fast-paced, with combat feeling surprisingly realistic for VR.

 A lot of VR multiplayer shooters tend to have extremely low player bases, which can make finding a match annoying.
 Thankfully, Pavlov VR has a strong community of active players, even three years after release.
 The developers are constantly making updates and adding new features to the game as well.